Release Notes

 Use Java SE 21 with the latest security patches installed.
 It is customer’s responsibility to download and install any Java SE security patches in time.

 Please consider also additional steps to secure Apache Tomcat beyond the default installation.
-As the Apache Tomcat installation comes with a default username / password for the Apache Tomcat administrator we strongly recommend considering additional measures to secure the Apache Tomcat web container by following the guidelines in https://tomcat.apache.org/tomcat-11.0-doc/security-howto.html.
+We strongly recommend considering additional measures to secure the Apache Tomcat web container by following the guidelines in https://tomcat.apache.org/tomcat-11.0-doc/security-howto.html.

 Supported JMS Messaging Servers